I am a huge fan of our easy chicken street tacos recipe. Authentic taco taste right in your own kitchen.

 On a busy night, grab a rotisserie chicken at the store and throw this dish together in a few minutes.
 Your family will beg for seconds.

-When it comes to making street tacos, corn tortillas are more authentic, but flour tortillas work great as well!
+When it comes to making easy chicken street tacos, corn tortillas are more authentic, but flour tortillas work great as well!